Home

 It is somewhat of a miracle that so many are found with their tiny cut accessories and full wardrobes.

-As children we cut the figures out of the Montgomery Ward catalogue, the Sunday funny papers and any other magazine that was discarded by our parents.
-We were the generation that escaped to the movies on a Friday night to watch brilliant Technicolor images the beautiful stars of the 1940's and 1950's created.
+As children, we cut the figures out of the Montgomery Ward catalog, the Sunday funny papers and any other magazine that was discarded by our parents.
+We were the generation that escaped to the movies on a Friday night to watch brilliant Technicolor images the beautiful stars of the 1940s and 1950s created.

 Many of these celebrities were published as paper dolls with elaborate costumes and the daytime fashions of this era.